Manage Users, Groups, and Roles

 Creating and Managing Users and Groups

-The administrator who initially performs installation and configuration of Couchbase Server is granted the role of Full Administrator, with complete access to the entire system, including read and write privileges.
-Once basic system configuration has been completed, the Full Administrator is free to add other users to the system, and assign them roles; thereby specifying their privileges.
+The administrator, who installs and configures Couchbase Server, is granted the Full Administrator role, with complete access to the system, including read and write privileges.
+After the initial configuration is complete, the Full Administrator can add other users and assign roles to define their privileges.

-Note that a cluster running Couchbase Server Enterprise Edition can have any number of users.
-A cluster running Community Edition can have a maximum of twenty users.
+• A cluster running Couchbase Server Enterprise Edition can have any number of users.

-As Full Administrator, to add users (each of which might be either an administrator or an application) and groups to Couchbase Server, use Couchbase Web Console, the CLI, or the REST API, as described in the sections below.
+As a Full Administrator, you can add users and groups to Couchbase Server by using the Couchbase Web Console UI, the CLI, or the REST API, as described in the following sections.

 securityView